edgespace-io/Edgestream/Android/EdgestreamSDK-Release/README.md

 ![alt text][image3]

-5. browse to the EdgestreamSDK-release.aar binary and select it
+5. browse to the EdgestreamSDK-v1-release.aar binary and select it

 ![alt text][image4]